HaxeBeluga/beluga/doc/03-Module.md

 ## Structure

 In Beluga, we chose to make it easier for developers to add modules.
-For this reason, we follow the _convention over configuration_ paradigm and we try to make it as simple as possible to implement new modules.
+For this reason, we follow the _convention over configuration_ paradigm.
 Concretly, it means some folders, files and functions are needed for beluga to recognize modules and load them.
 Furthermore, we try to follow a very strict convention to make it easier to go from a module to another.
-To help you make the difference between simple convention and _necessary_ convention, required things will be preceed by a strong typed **word**.
+To help you make the difference between *simple* convention and _necessary_ convention, required things will be preceed by a strong typed **word**.

-The only inconvenient is that it makes it harder, at first, to find why your new module is not recognized by Beluga.
-To solve this, we made a [script](#add-your-own-module) to generate new modules automaticaly.
+> **Note**: the only inconvenient is that it makes it harder, at first, to find why your new module is not recognized by Beluga.
+To solve this, we made a [script](#add-your-own-module) and integrated it to the haxelib access command in order to generate new modules automaticaly.

 ### Filesystem